aliyun/credentials-python/README.md

 If the environment variable `ALIBABA_CLOUD_ECS_METADATA` is defined and not empty, the program will take the value of the environment variable as the role name and request <http://100.100.100.200/latest/meta-data/ram/security-credentials/> to get the temporary Security credentials.

+4. Credentials URI

+If the environment variable `ALIBABA_CLOUD_CREDENTIALS_URI` is defined and not empty, the program will take the value of the environment variable as credentials uri to get the temporary Security credentials.

 ## Issues